jam1garner/cargo-skyline/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    build         Build the current plugin as an NRO help          Prints this message or the help of the given subcommand(s) install       Build the current plugin and install to a switch over FTP list          List the files in the plugin directory for the listen        Listen for logs being output from a switch running skyline at the given ip new           Create a new plugin from a template run           Install the current plugin and listen for skyline logging set-ip        Set the IP address of the switch to install to show-ip       Show the currently configured IP address update-std    Download the latest stdlib for aarch64-skyline-switch
+    build          Build the current plugin as an NRO help           Prints this message or the help of the given subcommand(s) install        Build the current plugin and install to a switch over FTP list           List the files in the plugin directory for the given game listen         Listen for logs being output from a switch running skyline at the given ip new            Create a new plugin from a template run            Install the current plugin and listen for skyline logging self-update    Update cargo-skyline command
+    set-ip         Set the IP address of the switch to install to show-ip        Show the currently configured IP address update-std     Download the latest stdlib for aarch64-skyline-switch
 ```

 ## Prerequisites